blendbyte/CoyoteCert/README.md

 ### DigitalOcean

-Requires a personal access token with write access to domains.
+Needs a personal access token with write access to domains.

 ```php
 use CoyoteCert\Challenge\Dns\DigitalOceanDns01Handler;